YG-PYTHON/Extra-Credit/README.md

 Libraries required
 Pandas

 numpy

 opencv

 argparse

 step 1
-To take an image from user we have to create an argument parser to take image path then we can direcly give an image path from the command prompt read the csv file and load it into pandas dataframe
+To take an image from user we have to create an argument parser to take image path then we can direcly give an image path from the command prompt
+Then read the csv file and load it into pandas dataframe

 step 2
 Create the draw function which calculate the rgb values of the pixeles in the image when we double clicked